Culture Shock in Canada

 Language barrier in Canada

-Unless moving to Quebec, expats won't experience an issue when it comes to communication.
+Unless moving to the province of Quebec, expats won't experience an issue when it comes to communication.
 Everyone speaks English.
-Quebec is distinctly different culturally from the rest of the country and expats moving to Montreal will benefit significantly if they can speak French.
+Quebec is distinctly different culturally from the rest of the country and expats moving to its capital, Montreal, will benefit significantly if they can speak French.

 Cultural differences in Canada